 Qualification and course duration

-Trainees will be expected to attend teaching for approximately one day per week.
+Trainees will be expected to attend teaching for approximately 3 days a week in the first term and one day a week in terms 2 and 3.
 Teaching is a combination of lecture-style workshops and small group seminars delivered by leading practitioners in the field.
 Assessment on the programme will comprise a combination of written, oral and video assessments.

 Course contact details